exced/DemApp/README.md

 Each patient is managed by a nurse who can see his data in order to react fastly.

+# Ionic 2 beta
+This app was built with ionic2 beta.
+Now lot of changes have been made.

 # Install on Debian and Ubuntu based Linux distribution

 ## Install NodeJS